42 Door Types Illustrated Guide

 Sliding Doors

 Opening and closing sliding doors are simple because they use a sliding track (either set on the ceiling or floor).
 This mechanism makes them useful in tight settings and interiors that don’t have space for a door to swing in either direction.
-That said, any type of sliding door will need wall clearance since they are “tucked” into these walls when open.
+That said, any sliding door will need wall clearance since they are “tucked” into these walls when open.

 sliding doors